MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/general-electronic-reporting-formula-designer.md

 - The validation is evaluated when the **INSTAT** node is created during generation of the XML file.
 - If the list of transactions is empty, the validation stops the execution process and returns **FALSE**.
-- The validation returns an error message that includes the text of Finance and Operations label SYS70894 in the user's preferred language.
+- The validation returns an error message that includes the text of label SYS70894 in the user's preferred language.

 [![Validation](./media/picture-validation.jpg)](./media/picture-validation.jpg)